membraneframework/membrane_demo/rtmp_to_hls/README.md

 ## Architecture of the solution

 The system is devided into two parts:
-* the server, responsible for receiving RTMP stream, converting it into HLS and then publishing the created files as a HTTP server,
+* the server, responsible for receiving RTMP stream, converting it into HLS and then publishing the created files with a HTTP server,
 * the client, responsible for playing the incoming HLS stream.

 ### Server